-The Harmonized System code was designed to label all existing goods in elaborate detail so it would be easier to identify products internationally.
+The Harmonised System code was designed to label all existing goods in elaborate detail so it would be easier to identify products internationally.

-HS codes were created by the World Customs Organization, and are internationally recognized in almost every country.
+HS codes were created by the World Customs Organisation, and are internationally recognised in almost every country.
 As customs and government bodies now have a common point of reference to instill regulations based on HS classes, they are able to create a standard to approach each HS category the same way.
-This in turn creates a more organized importing/exporting structure and a good guideline for countries wanting to implement new regulations.
+This in turn creates a more organised importing/exporting structure and a good guideline for countries wanting to implement new regulations.

 The responsibility of providing the HS code is always that of the shipper.
 You can find the HS code for your product via your country’s government website, or by using DHL Express’ dedicated Interactive Classifier tool.

-The structure of each Harmonized System comprises of six digits.
+The structure of each Harmonised System comprises of six digits.
 The first two digits identify the chapter of which the HS code falls under.
-There are a total of 21 chapters; each chapter provides a description to generalize the category.
+There are a total of 21 chapters; each chapter provides a description to generalise the category.
 The next four digits comprise of the heading and sub-heading within the chapter.

 Businesses are encouraged to indicate the HS code in their shipping documents to ensure a uniform mode of clearance every time.
 There are thousands of different HS codes, but each commodity is further dissected into very specific descriptions.